Kss004/DheeraAssignment/README.md

-# Hand Detection — Real-Time Webcam MVP
+# Hand Detection — Real-Time Webcam

 A small full-stack prototype that detects hands in your webcam feed and overlays landmarks, bounding boxes, gesture labels, and stable per-hand IDs in the browser.